Brow71189/AnalyzeMaxima/README.md

 ```
 if you want to install it system-wide.

 If the package is intended to be used with Nion Swift¹ plugins make sure that you run "setup.py" with EXACTLY the same python interpreter that is used for running Nion Swift.
 Otherwise it will most likely not work.
-For a standard installation as described on Nion's website run
+For a standard installation on Linux as described on Nion's website run
 ```
 ~/miniconda3/bin/python3 setup.py install
 ```